Share This Follow @PLRBConf

 Continuous Underwriting: Building Continuity Between Risk Management & Claims Settlement

-Jeremiah Kiefer, Founder | CEO, The Deft Group
+Jeremiah Kiefer, Founder | CEO, Deft Group

 Jonathan Williams, PE, Partner, Grindley Williams Engineering